§ 155.316.060 SITE AND DESIGN STANDARDS.

 (2) When an existing covered parking space is eliminated in conjunction with the creation of an accessory dwelling unit, replacement parking is not required for the eliminated parking space.

 (H) Historic review.
-New construction of an accessory dwelling unit, or exterior alterations or additions to add an accessory dwelling unit to an existing structure on a property listed on the Local Register of Historic Places shall comply with Eureka Municipal Code Chapter 157.
+New construction, exterior alterations or additions for an accessory dwelling unit on a property listed on the local Register of Historic Places shall comply with Eureka Municipal Code Chapter 157, except the following types of accessory dwelling units are exempt from historic preservation review:

-(I) Nonconformities.
-New construction, exterior alterations or additions for an accessory dwelling unit are not subject to the provisions required by § 155.424 (Nonconformities).
+(I) Non-conformities.
+New construction, exterior alterations or additions for an accessory dwelling unit are not subject to § 155.424.030(B) (Required Compliance), and do not trigger the need to bring legally-established non-conforming site features, buildings, signs, uses and lots into compliance.